John I. Beggs: Electric light industry

 He was married in Harrisburg to Sue Elizabeth Charles, who died March 14, 1902.
 They had one child, Mary Grace Beggs.

-On account of his success in Harrisburg as an electric plant manager, he was called by J.P.
-Morgan to New York City in 1886 as manager of the Edison Illuminating Company of that city.
-He remained in New York for about five years during which time he built two electric stations.
+His success in Harrisburg as an electric plant manager led to his 1886 hiring by J.P.
+Morgan as manager of the Edison Illuminating Company New York City.
+He remained there for about five years and built two electric stations.
 Pearl Street provided electricity for the first time to Wall Street's stockbrokers.

-He worked closely with Thomas A. Edison and consequently became one of that small group known as Edison Pioneers.
-Beggs was one of the Illuminating Company Directors.
-He was also a Director at the Detroit Edison Board meeting when Henry Ford first met Edison and first pitched his idea for the automobile startup to those venture capitalists present.
+He worked closely with Thomas A. Edison and became one of the several dozen Edison Pioneers.
+He became a director of the Illuminating Company.
+He also was a director of Detroit Edison, and was present at the board meeting where Henry Ford first met Edison and pitched his idea for the automobile startup to venture capitalists.

 Career

 From New York he went to Chicago as Western Manager of Edison Company where he remained until the Edison Company was merged with the Thomson-Houston Electric Company to form what is now the General Electric Company.

-The North American Company, which had just been organized, had acquired an electric lighting interest in Cincinnati, Ohio and Beggs went to Cincinnati in charge of these interests.
+The North American Company, which had just been organized, had acquired an electric lighting interest in Cincinnati, Ohio, and Beggs went to Cincinnati in charge of these interests.
 The North American Company shortly afterward acquired the electric railway and lighting companies in Milwaukee, Wisconsin, and for several years, Beggs divided his time between these cities.
 In 1897, the Cincinnati interests were sold and Beggs moved to Milwaukee to devote his time to the utilities there.

 In 1903, The North American Company began to acquire electric lighting interests in St. Louis, Missouri.
 Beggs first visited St. Louis as an advisor, and then began to divide his time between the two cities.
 At one time, Beggs was president of the St. Louis electric lighting company, the gas company, and the street railway company, as well as president and general manager of The Milwaukee Electric Railway and Light Company.

-While Beggs was President of the Milwaukee Companies he built the Public Service Building in Milwaukee.
-His funeral services were conducted in its auditorium by the Employees’ Mutual Benefit Association.
-He also constructed the systems of interurban railways radiating from Milwaukee.
+While Beggs was president of the Milwaukee Companies, he built the Public Service Building in Milwaukee.
+His funeral services would be conducted in its auditorium by the Employees' Mutual Benefit Association.
+He also constructed the interurban railways radiating from Milwaukee.

-By 1911 Beggs had acquired a controlling interest in the St. Louis Car Company.
+By 1911, Beggs had acquired a controlling interest in the St. Louis Car Company.
 He resigned from the Milwaukee companies and moved to St. Louis.
 He still maintained many business connections in Milwaukee and spent time there, although his residence was in St. Louis.